 Nadine M. Millett's Obituary

 Nadine M. Orski Millett was born on May 26, 1945, to Loretta and Conrad Orski in Brooklyn, NY.
-She attended Catholic Schools and graduated from All Saints HS with honors.
-She earned a AS from Suffolk County Community College, Selden, LI, NY, & a BS & MBS from Husson (College) University, Bangor, ME.
+She graduated from All Saints HS.
+She earned an AS from Suffolk County Community College, Selden, NY, a BS & MBS from Husson (College) University, Bangor, ME.
 Nadine taught Business and Technology subjects for 37 years.
-The last 25 years of which, she taught at John Bapst Memorial HS, Bangor, ME, and was an adjunct professor at Husson (College) University where she taught in the Dept. of Education and held the title of Senior Lecturer of Education teaching advanced education courses and placed them in student teaching positions.
+The last 25 years of which, she taught at John Bapst Memorial HS, Bangor, ME, and was an adjunct professor at Husson (College) University for 20 years .
+At Husson, she taught in the Dept. of Education.
+Nadine held the title of Senior Lecturer of Education.
+She taught advanced education courses and placed her students in their student teaching positions.
+Nadine had a passion for educating and loved every aspect of the field.
+In 1979, she was named Maine’s Teacher of the Year and in 1996, she was named Maine’s Business Teacher of the Year.
+She worked diligently to be sure her students of all levels were successful.
+She chaired many committees during her tenure and held many administrative positions.
+Nadine also evaluated private schools throughout New England for New England Association of Private Schools.

-Nadine was devoted to her faith and church and proud of her Polish heritage as her four grandparents came to America separately with little in their pockets, worked hard, and raised successful children.
-She served as a Licensed Eucharistic Minister for 35 years, Lector, a Licensed Visiting Eucharistic Minister taking communion to shut-ins, chaired several church committees.
-In 2016, she was admitted to the Order of the Daughters of the King, and international organization of Roman Catholic, Episcopal, and Lutheran Women.
+Nadine was devoted to her faith, church, and proud of her Polish heritage.
+She served as a Licensed Eucharistic Minister for over 35 years.
+She enjoyed being a lector and taking communion to shut-ins.
+She also chaired several church committees.
+In 2016, she was admitted to the Order of the Daughters of the King and served in its leadership positions until her death.

-Nadine was a devoted mother and grandmother & was proud of both her sons' accomplishments and those of her grandchildren.
-The Milletts were a true international family as granddaughter Ezare Lidia was adopted from Ethiopia and grandson Benjamin from China.
+Nadine was a devoted mother and grandmother and was proud of both her sons’ accomplishments and those of her grandchildren.

-She is survived by her husband Steve of 57 years, sons Scott, Jeffrey (Amy), Grandchildren, Ezare L. Millett, Delaney M. Millett, Emma G. Millett, Benjamin M. Millett, her sister Deborah A. Welsh (Joseph), sister-in-law The Rev. Linda A. Hatch (Michael), nieces and a nephew & many cousins.
+She is survived by her husband, Steve, of 57 years, sons Scott (Gabriela), Jeffrey (Amy); Grandchildren: Delaney Millett, Gabrielle Felton; Ezare, Emma and Benjamin Millett; sister Deborah A. Welsh (Joseph), sister-in-law The Rev. Linda Hatch, niece Laura Hunt (Christopher), nephew Jonathan Hatch (Kristy), and many cousins.

-Nadine's funeral will be held at St. James Episcopal Church, Lee Street, Leesburg, FL, on (Pending Service Time).
+Nadine’s funeral will be held at St. James Episcopal Church, 204 Lee Street, Leesburg, FL on November 21, 2025, at 11am.
 A celebration of her life will follow the funeral service in the parish hall.
-Please share memories with those who attend.
-Interment will be at Florida National Cemetery, Bushnell, Florida.
-In lieu of flowers, donations may be made to the Order of the Daughters of the King, St. James Episcopal Church, Lee Street, Leesburg, FL 34748.
+Interment will be private at Florida National Cemetery in Bushnell, Florida.
+In lieu of flowers, donations may be made to the Order of the Daughters of the King, St. James Episcopal Church, 204 Lee Street, Leesburg, FL 34748.

 What’s your fondest memory of Nadine?